 All specialists in the WU pool of coaches meet the following criteria:

-They have a solid coaching education.
+They have a solid coaching or equivalent education.

 They regularly participate in continuing education and training programs.